MrMikey59/Kindle-Book-List/README.md

 This isn't the best choice as clean up of the HTML will take so much more time, and doesn't lend itself to a simple parsing program.

+# Using ExportKindle.js

+First, modify the query to support your book list requirements based on the query options available above.

+    let url = domain + 'kindle-library/search?query=&libraryType=BOOKS' + ( paginationToken ? '&paginationToken=' + paginationToken : '' ) + '&sortType=recency&querySize=50'

+Second Modify these two line to reflect your data form the data elements to be collected in the CSV creation (This example has ASIN, Title, & Authors):

+    let csvData = "ASIN,Title,Author(s)\n"
+    csvData += item.asin + '","' + item.title + '","' + item.authors + '\n'

+Make sure you put the '\n' at the end or all items will be on one row following the header in the first line.